ananltt/XAI-EEG/README.md

 Finally, in test.py are reported some other networks tested for this project.

-All the output will be saved in 'output' folder, while the models will be saved in the 'models' folder.
+All the output will be saved in 'output' folder, while the models and the plots regarding the training procedure will be saved in the 'models' folder.

 ### Requirements